-Data Protection, the DPA and the EU GDPR
+Data Protection, the DPA and the UK GDPR

-From April 2018 the new Data Security and Protection Toolkit (DSP Toolkit) replaces the Information Governance Toolkit (IG Toolkit).
-It will form part of a new framework for assuring that organisations are implementing the ten data security standards and meeting their statutory obligations on data protection and data security.
+Since April 2018, the Data Security and Protection Toolkit (DSP Toolkit) forms part of a new framework for assuring that organisations are implementing the National Data Guardians ten data security standards, and are therefore meeting their statutory obligations on data protection and data security.

 The ten data security standards detailed in the National Data Guardians 2017/18 report apply to all health and care organisations.
 All staff are required to complete Data Security & Protection Training on arrival at the trust and then annually thereafter through an annual rolling programme.

 When considering data security as part of the well-led element of their inspections, the Care Quality Commission (CQC) will look at how organisations are assuring themselves that the steps set out in this document are being taken.
 More information on the CQC inspection frameworks can be found here: http://www.cqc.org.uk/guidance-providers